How to Build Your Frontline Team

 Over 67% of managers think they provide enough recognition, but only 23% of workers agree with them.
 Employers who don't feel recognized are twice as likely to quit their job within the year — something you want to avoid, especially if the said workers are diligent and do their job well.

-A social intranet that provides collaborative communication has built-in recognition tools for managers and workers.
+A social employee intranet that provides collaborative communication has built-in recognition tools for managers and workers.
 Such software allows managers to recognize and commend good performance with the touch of a finger.

 Increasing recognition efforts is a great idea, as it helps build the morale, confidence, and work habit of frontline workers.
 Providing growth opportunities for commended workers This approach will encourage frontline staff to be more loyal and devoted and increase work turnover because they know the possibility of growth is on the horizon.